Hair loss will eventually affect nearly all men and up to half of all women at some point in their lives.

 And that’s exactly what skull expansion does…

 Skull expansion will cause the surface area of certain skull bones to increase.
-This will progressively stretch and pull tight the scalp tissue that overlies the skull (and can quite often also make the scalp feel very itchy and tight).
+This will progressively stretch and pull tight the scalp tissue which overlies the skull.
+And this increase in scalp tension can also quite often make the scalp feel very itchy and tight.

 This disrupts the microvascular blood supply (i.e., the capillary network) to the hair

 follicles.
 Blood flow is reduced and so the supply of nutrients to the

 hair follicles decreases.
 In time, this causes hair follicle

 miniaturization.
 Thinner, weaker hair growth then follows and hair loss